 Baba Rampuri’s “Must Read Books List”

-In response to numerous requests for a reading list, I have listed those books and authors I consider valuable, in some way, for the Conscious Spiritual Mind, and as a background for the varied conversations taking place on this website and on social media.
+In response to numerous requests for a reading list, I have listed those books and authors I consider valuable, in various ways, for the Conscious Spiritual Mind, and as a background for the conversations that we have on this website and on social media.
 What follows is my Must Read Books List.

 Traditional knowledge – post-modern themes

 These are diverse books one would hardly expect to be on the same list, but they fit together in a grand story I am telling.
 The world has become a much smaller place in the 45 years I’ve spent in India after an upbringing in the West.
 The fact that the West has seen itself as the representative or agent of Indian culture meant little to traditional India.
 This has changed in a big way, today.
 How are we to interpret the culture of India?
 How may we obtain the ancient knowledge of India?
 The first step is to enquire “Who’s asking the question.”

 So my list reflects this: traditional texts that stand out to me as having special relevance today, and modern texts reflecting diverse and often critical thing from around the world.
 There are a number of Western texts that are critical of Western agency of Indian knowledge.
 These are especially interesting in these times.
 And there are fine examples of literature East and West.